 Top-Rated Takes on Our Favorite Winter Soups

-If we were to follow the dictates of popular culture, we would spend the first few weeks of 2017 fasting, cleansing or munching on celery.
+If we were to follow the dictates of popular culture, we would spend the first few weeks of the new year fasting, cleansing or munching on celery.
 But winter will be over before we know it, and we wouldn’t want to look back with regret on missed opportunities to taste the finer side of cold-weather cuisine, now would we?
 Certainly not.

 Since January calls for the kind of comforting indulgence that can only be found in a ladle’s gentle embrace, we’re eyeing up recipes for chicken noodle, hearty minestrone and cream of tomato.
 With 5 stars and over 100 reviews, these are the soups we can’t wait to simmer this month.